 What side effects might hydroxychloroquine cause?

 In the SEARCH 019 study (NCT02475915) discussed under the previous question, 2 out of 10 people receiving the combination of ART, vorinostat, hydroxychloroquine, and maraviroc experienced serious side effects.
 One of these participants dropped out of the study due to kidney problems and low levels of platelets (a type of blood cell) caused by the treatment.
 The other participant had diarrhea, which may have been caused by food poisoning.
-All of the study participants experienced non-serious side effects, but only people receiving the combination of ART, vorinostat, hydroxychloroquine, and maraviroc had low counts and elevated creatinine levels (which are sometimes a sign of kidney problems).5,17 No long-term side effects were reported for participants taking the combination treatment in the CNS sub-study (NCT02470351).15,19
+All of the study participants experienced non-serious side effects, but only people receiving the combination of ART, vorinostat, hydroxychloroquine, and maraviroc had low counts and elevated creatinine levels (which are sometimes a sign of kidney problems).5,19 No long-term side effects were reported in the central nervous system substudy (NCT02470351) by participants taking the combination treatment.15,20

 In the HCQ-01study (NCT01067417), there were no reported serious side effects related to hydroxychloroquine.
 Most of the side effects that occurred during the study were mild in severity.
 Flu-like illness and upper respiratory tract infections occured more commonly in participants who received hydroxychloroquine than in participants who received .
 (A placebo is an inactive drug that is identical in appearance to the active drug being studied.)6,8

-In the EutraCT (2009-012499-28) study, hydroxychloroquine was reported as “well tolerated” in all participants, except for one participant who experienced skin rash.2
+In the EudraCT (2009-012499-28) study, hydroxychloroquine was reported as well tolerated in all participants, except for 1 participant who experienced skin rash.2

 Because hydroxychloroquine is still being studied, information on possible side effects of the drug is not complete.
 As testing of hydroxychloroquine continues, additional information on possible side effects will be gathered.